Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Discussion and Summary

-Although emphasizing that our results give support to the picture that the magnetic transition in NaOsO$_3$ is intermediate between Slater- and Mott-types (neither clearly applying) and accepting the usual characterization as a continuous volume transition (which favors the Slater picture), our work has not focused on experimental details of the transition.
+Although emphasizing that our results give support to the picture that the magnetic transition in NaOsO$_3$ is intermediate between Slater- and Mott-types (neither clearly applying) and accepting the usual characterization as a continuous volume transition (which favors the Slater picture), our work has not focused unduly on experimental details of the transition.
 However, in the data plotted \cite{johannes2023} by Zhou {\it et al.} in their Fig. 2 (using the data adapted from Ref. \cite{calder2012}), a very small, but above stated experimental uncertainty, volume change occurs at the transition.
 Our estimate is $\Delta V/V$$\approx$2$\times 10^{-4}$.
-This discontinuity indicates an (extremely) weakly first order transition, and likely a discontinuous opening of the gap (our calculations address only T=0 electronic and magnetic structure).
-This feature supports the characterization of Zhou {\it et al.} as a ``muted Mott transition''.
-Such a small discontinuity may rival the smallest volume collapse transition ever reported, and might affect the analysis in terms of critical exponents and indeed in concept of such a delicate distinction between characters of magnetic ordering.
+This discontinuity indicates an (extremely) weakly first order transition, which would likely entail a discontinuous opening of the gap (our calculations address only T=0 electronic and magnetic structure).
+This feature might support the characterization of Zhou {\it et al.} as a ``muted Mott transition''.
+Such a small discontinuity, if true, may rival the smallest volume collapse transition ever reported, and might affect the analysis in terms of critical exponents and indeed in concept of such a delicate distinction between characters of magnetic ordering and gap opening.